Stability of Synchronized Motion in Complex Networks: Chaotic Systems

-Inside the absorbing set $\Omega$ the trajectory accumulates on the chaotic attractor.
-We have numerically integrated the Lorentz equations using a fourth order Runge-Kutta, the initial conditions are $x(0)=-10$, $y(0)=10$, $z(0)=25$.
-We observe that the trajectory accumulates on the so called Butterfly chaotic attractor \cite{Viana}, see Fig. \ref{LoAt}.
+Inside the absorbing set $\Omega$, the trajectory accumulates on the chaotic attractor.
+We have numerically integrated the Lorentz equations using a fourth-order Runge-Kutta, the initial conditions are $x(0)=-10$, $y(0)=10$, $z(0)=25$.
+We observe that the trajectory accumulates on the so-called Butterfly chaotic attractor \cite{Viana}, see Fig. \ref{LoAt}.

-Close to the attractor nearby trajectories diverge.
-To see this phenomenon in a simulation let us consider a distinct initial condition $\tilde{\mathbi{x}}(0) = (\tilde x(0) , \tilde y(0), \tilde z(0) )^{*}$.
+Close to the attractor, nearby trajectories diverge.
+To see this phenomenon in a simulation, let us consider a distinct initial condition $\tilde{\mathbi{x}}(0) = (\tilde x(0) , \tilde y(0), \tilde z(0) )^{*}$.
 We consider $\tilde x(0)=-10.01$, $\tilde y(0)=10$, $\tilde z(0)=25$.
 Note that the initial difference $\| \mathbi{x}(0) - \tilde{\mathbi{x}}(0) \|_2 = 0.01$ becomes as large as the attractor size in a matter of 6 cycles, see Fig. \ref{Dif_Lo}.